Scotia Capital Inc. Sells 27,959 Shares of Carnival Co. & plc (NYSE:CCL)

 Scotia Capital Inc. cut its stake in Carnival Co. & plc (NYSE:CCL) by 24.2% in the third quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The firm owned 87,671 shares of the company’s stock after selling 27,959 shares during the quarter.
 Scotia Capital Inc.’s holdings in Carnival Co. & were worth $2,193,000 as of its most recent filing with the Securities & Exchange Commission.

 Several other hedge funds also recently made changes to their positions in the company.
 Sowell Financial Services LLC grew its stake in shares of Carnival Co. & by 3.8% in the third quarter.
 Sowell Financial Services LLC now owns 11,972 shares of the company’s stock worth $299,000 after acquiring an additional 443 shares during the period.
-J Arnold Wealth Management Co grew its stake in shares of Carnival Co. & by 1.1% in the second quarter.
-J Arnold Wealth Management Co now owns 47,957 shares of the company’s stock worth $1,264,000 after acquiring an additional 502 shares during the period.
-Buckingham Strategic Wealth LLC grew its stake in shares of Carnival Co. & by 3.4% in the third quarter.
-Buckingham Strategic Wealth LLC now owns 18,608 shares of the company’s stock worth $465,000 after acquiring an additional 612 shares during the period.
-Mutual of America Capital Management LLC grew its stake in shares of Carnival Co. & by 0.6% in the third quarter.
-Mutual of America Capital Management LLC now owns 104,826 shares of the company’s stock worth $2,622,000 after acquiring an additional 616 shares during the period.
-Finally, Fifth Third Bancorp grew its stake in shares of Carnival Co. & by 2.2% in the third quarter.
-Fifth Third Bancorp now owns 29,400 shares of the company’s stock worth $735,000 after acquiring an additional 622 shares during the period.
+J Arnold Wealth Management Co grew its position in Carnival Co. & by 1.1% during the second quarter.
+J Arnold Wealth Management Co now owns 47,957 shares of the company’s stock valued at $1,264,000 after buying an additional 502 shares during the period.
+Buckingham Strategic Wealth LLC grew its position in Carnival Co. & by 3.4% during the third quarter.
+Buckingham Strategic Wealth LLC now owns 18,608 shares of the company’s stock valued at $465,000 after buying an additional 612 shares during the period.
+Mutual of America Capital Management LLC grew its position in Carnival Co. & by 0.6% during the third quarter.
+Mutual of America Capital Management LLC now owns 104,826 shares of the company’s stock valued at $2,622,000 after buying an additional 616 shares during the period.
+Finally, Fifth Third Bancorp grew its position in Carnival Co. & by 2.2% during the third quarter.
+Fifth Third Bancorp now owns 29,400 shares of the company’s stock valued at $735,000 after buying an additional 622 shares during the period.
 Hedge funds and other institutional investors own 52.99% of the company’s stock.

-Several analysts recently issued reports on the stock.
-Citigroup lowered shares of Carnival Co. & from a “buy” rating to a “neutral” rating and cut their target price for the company from $34.00 to $24.50 in a research report on Monday, October 25th.
-Zacks Investment Research upgraded shares of Carnival Co. & from a “sell” rating to a “hold” rating and set a $17.00 target price for the company in a research report on Thursday, December 2nd.
-Jefferies Financial Group assumed coverage on shares of Carnival Co. & in a research report on Wednesday, January 5th.
-They set a “hold” rating and a $24.00 target price for the company.
-Stifel Nicolaus restated a “buy” rating and set a $39.00 target price on shares of Carnival Co. & in a research report on Wednesday, September 29th.
-Finally, The Goldman Sachs Group dropped their price target on shares of Carnival Co. & from $24.00 to $21.00 and set a “neutral” rating for the company in a research report on Tuesday, December 21st.
-Two research analysts have rated the stock with a sell rating, seven have assigned a hold rating and eight have issued a buy rating to the company’s stock.
-According to data from MarketBeat, the company has an average rating of “Hold” and an average target price of $27.89.

-Carnival Co. & (NYSE:CCL) last released its earnings results on Monday, December 20th.
-The company reported ($1.72) EPS for the quarter, missing the consensus estimate of ($1.43) by ($0.29).
-The company had revenue of $1.29 billion during the quarter, compared to analysts’ expectations of $1.54 billion.
-Carnival Co. & had a negative return on equity of 45.28% and a negative net margin of 497.70%.
-On average, research analysts predict that Carnival Co. & plc will post -0.66 EPS for the current fiscal year.

 In related news, CFO David Bernstein sold 7,670 shares of the company’s stock in a transaction on Thursday, January 20th.
 The shares were sold at an average price of $21.38, for a total transaction of $163,984.60.
 The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
 13.30% of the stock is owned by corporate insiders.